acornamr/acornamr.github.io/docs/data-elements.md

 This NAME.acorn_non_anonymised can also be loaded with the same command `load(file = "NAME.acorn_non_anonymised")` (supposing the file is located in the current working directory).

-The file contains the same objects as NAME.acorn, but with patient ids NOT hashed in `redcap_f01f05_dta`, `lab_dta`, and  `acorn_dta`.
+The file contains the same list as NAME.acorn, but with patient ids NOT hashed in `redcap_f01f05_dta`, `lab_dta`, and  `acorn_dta` elements.

 The non_anonmyised `.acorn` files must be handled carefully and securely, as they contain raw patient identifiers: these files may be used by local investigators to link data / bacterial isolates to additional research projects / quality improvement activities.
-Please contact the ACORN team for more information.
+Please [contact the ACORN team](contact.md) for more information.